w-jamil/proteus-eti/README.md

-# OLA: REGRESSION ONLINE ALGORITHMS FROM SOLMA
+# ONLINE REGRESSION ALGORITHMS FROM SOLMA

-This repository, **OLA (Online Learning Algorithms)**, contains Python implementations of online regression algorithms inspired by the **SOLMA** library.
-These tools are specifically designed for efficient processing of sequential data, enabling real-time predictions and adaptive learning in dynamic environments.
+This repository, contains Python implementations of online regression algorithms from **SOLMA** library.
+These algorithms are specifically designed for efficient processing of sequential data, enabling real-time predictions and adaptive learning in dynamic environments.

 The online regression algorithms within this library have been specifically implemented and validated on datasets from the **Energy Technology Institute (ETI)**, showcasing their practical utility in real-world energy-related forecasting applications.
 Additionally, the `ralgo` folder within this repository contains implementations tested with various datasets sourced from the **UCI Machine Learning Repository**.
 A dedicated study on the performance of a key online learning algorithm under various delayed and batched feedback protocols is also available as `delayed_feedback.py` directly within the `onlinereg` folder.